Twinklebear/Twinklebear.github.io/_posts/2017-06-26-safe-memory-arenas-in-rust.md

 }
 {% endhighlight %}

+To use our arena we can create one, and using the placement in syntax allocate a new float object in place in the arena.
+The code is available on the [Rust playground](https://play.rust-lang.org/?gist=37ddbf013b7da6cc61df3f6ed9a439bc&version=nightly&backtrace=0), try returning a reference to the allocated object outside of the scope the arena lives in.

 {% highlight rust %}
 fn main() {
     let mut toy_arena = ToyArena { buffer: [0u8; 512] };